 One of them is journaling, which studies have shown to promote self-reflection and learning.
 What’s more, there are a variety of free tools and prompts available to help get you started, like this list from the online mental health platform Cerebral.

 Another good tool for identifying areas of opportunity is therapy.
 Therapy is like guided journaling with a partner—one who’s spent years studying the mind and developing strategies for understanding it.
-Online therapy has helped make therapy cheaper and more widely accessible.
+Online therapy has helped make therapy cheaper and more widely available.
 It’s a good place to start if you’re unsure how to move forward with your spiritual wellness.

 3. Connect With a Community